foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/makefile_manual.rst

 Debug command, will first compile and link the project, then load the project with debugger and start debugging.

-Here is a example using EMSK (version 2.2, arcem9d core), compiled with Metaware and debug via usb connection.
+Here is an example using EMSK (version 2.2, arcem9d core), compiled with Metaware and debug via usb connection.

 .. code-block:: console